-- The twice-per-year limitation on large-scale plan amendments is repealed.
-This provides local governments flexibility in the processing of amendments and could thereby reduce the time needed to obtain approvals. - Local governments must adopt plan amendments (except those related to DRIs) within 180 days of receiving agency comments or the amendment is deemed withdrawn.
+- governments are also limited under the bill.
+(HB 7207, Section 17) - The twice-per-year limitation on large-scale plan amendments is repealed.
+This provides local governments flexibility in the processing of amendments and could thereby reduce the time needed to obtain approvals.
+(HB 7207, Section 18) - Local governments must adopt plan amendments (except those related to DRIs) within 180 days of receiving agency comments or the amendment is deemed withdrawn.
 The deadline may be extended with concurrence from affected parties.
-While there has been a deadline for adoption of plan amendments (in most cases 60 days after receiving the Department of Community Affairs' Objections, Recommendations, and Comments Report), there has been no penalty for going beyond the deadline and many adoption hearings have been delayed considerably, sometimes for years. - The small-scale amendment cycle is revised to include a higher annual total acreage and fewer restrictions, adding flexibility in the use of small-scale plan amendments. - The standard of review for challenges is changed: For third party challenges, the plan amendment (including small-scale amendments) is determined to be in compliance if "fairly debatable."
-For state land planning agency challenges, the local government determination is presumed to be correct, unless shown not in compliance by a "preponderance of the evidence."
+While there has been a deadline for adoption of plan amendments (in most cases 60 days after receiving the Department of Community Affairs' Objections, Recommendations, and Comments Report), there has been no penalty for going beyond the deadline and many adoption hearings have been delayed considerably, sometimes for years.
+(HB 7207, Section 17) - The small-scale amendment cycle is revised to include a higher annual total acreage and fewer restrictions, adding flexibility in the use of small-scale plan amendments.
+(HB 7207, Section 18) - The standard of review for challenges is changed: For third party challenges, the plan amendment (including small-scale amendments) is determined to be in compliance if "fairly debatable."
+For state land planning agency challenges, (except those involving internal consistency of the plan), the local government determination is presumed to be correct, unless shown not in compliance by a "preponderance of the evidence."
+(HB 7207, Section 17, 18)